konnov/bymc/bymc/README.txt

 $ opam install ctypes ctypes-foreign

-5.3.
+5.2.
 Installing ocamlmpi
 ------------------------

 As of September 2017, MPI bindings for ocaml are not available in opam.
 To install ocamlmpi, do the following:

   1. Download the latest version from: https://github.com/xavierleroy/ocamlmpi
+  2. edit Makefile and change MPIINCDIR, if needed
-  2. make && && make opt && make install
+  2. make && make opt && make install

 6. INSTALLING PYCUDD (DEPRECATED)